virtualagc/virtualagc/Tools/ProoferComments/README.md

 be ignored if the proofing image is otherwise normal, but are useful if the image is not normal and you need to determine why.

+There are really two cases:  that of there being extra bounding boxes in a row (relative to the number of comment characters), and that of there being too few.

 ... to be continued ...